BBVA/kapow/spec/README.md

 * [webhook](https://github.com/adnanh/webhook): webhook is a lightweight
   incoming webhook server to run shell commands.
 * [gotty](https://github.com/yudai/gotty): GoTTY is a simple command line tool that turns your CLI tools into web applications.
-(For interactive commands only)
+Note that this tool works only with interactive commands.
 * [shell-microservice-exposer](https://github.com/jaimevalero/shell-microservice-exposer):
   Expose your own scripts as a cool microservice API dockerizing it.